LiamBatiste/Pokemon-Card-Ebay-Analysis/README.md

 The main Goal of this Project was to Scrape recent Ebay Sales for Listed Pokemon cards.
 It was important for the sales volume of the cards chosen to be high in order for the analysis to be of value.

+The cards chosen were the following:
+- Charizard 2/102 Base Set
+- Blastoise 4/102 Base Set
+- Venusaur 15/102 Base set

 [Pokemon Card Ebay Analysis.pdf](https://github.com/user-attachments/files/16195697/Pokemon.Card.Ebay.Analysis.pdf)
 ![image](https://github.com/user-attachments/assets/b6b5a60d-8127-4ba0-b716-d76d65cf33b5)